Crying Baby: Causes and Tips to Calm Your Baby

 - Rushing every time to calm the baby will make you feel drained and stressed out.
 Your baby will be able to sense your anxiety and start feeling stressed as well.

-- Leaving the baby’s arms un-swaddled – Swaddles are a way to help to calm a baby, especially in the newborn days.
-Swaddling does not allow the baby to suck their hands, which is a way to self-soothe.
+Swaddles are a way to help to calm a baby, especially in the newborn days.
+Swaddling does not allow the baby to suck his hands, which is a way to self-soothe.

-- Use dim lights or white noise – Make the baby’s room conducive to sleep by keeping it dim or adding white noise, so the baby has a better chance of falling and staying asleep.
+Make the baby’s room conducive to sleep by keeping it dim or adding white noise, so the baby has a better chance of falling and staying asleep.
 It is okay if your baby is lying down awake.
 They will fall asleep on their own.
-In case the baby is fussing while lying down, you may help them settle down or rock them to a sleepy state.
+In case the baby is fussing while lying down, you may help him settle down or rock them to a sleepy state.

-- Feed your baby after he or she wakes up – You should try and feed the baby after waking up.
+You should try and feed the baby after waking up.
 This way, the baby is encouraged to find alternate ways to sleep like sucking, rocking the head from side to side or cooing.
-The baby will have the energy to play while being awake and will be able to digest the feed reducing the chances of gas.
+The baby will have the energy to play while being awake and will be able to digest the feed, reducing the chances of gas.

 A baby’s ability to self-soothe depends on the baby’s temperament and not on your parenting abilities.

 Sometimes babies do not self-soothe or resist it.
 You should not be afraid that the baby lacks something or will not be independent.
-On the other hand, the ability to engage with the baby to comfort the baby is considered to be extremely healthy.
+On the other hand, the ability to engage with the baby to comfort him is considered to be extremely healthy.